-We adopted FASB ASC 740-10-25 - Income Taxes - Uncertain Tax Positions ("ASC 740-10-25") on January 1, 2007.
-In connection, we record interest and penalties related to income tax matters as part of income tax expense.
+In accordance with FASB ASC 740-10-25 - Income Taxes - Uncertain Tax Positions ("ASC 740-10-25") we elected to record interest and penalties related to income tax matters as part of income tax expense.

-We had approximately \$10.8 million and \$11.4 million of gross tax benefits as of the adoption date and December 31, 2007, respectively, plus \$1.7 million and \$2.3 million of tax interest unrecognized on the financial
+We had approximately \$10.8 million and \$11.4 million of gross tax benefits as of the adoption date and December 31, 2007, respectively, plus \$1.7 million and \$2.3 million of tax interest unrecognized on the financial statements as of each date, respectively.
+The gross tax benefits mostly reflect operating loss carry-forwards and the IRS Tax Audit/Litigation case described below.

-We recorded a reduction to our gross unrecognized tax benefits of approximately \$3.4 million and an increase to tax interest of approximately \$8.8 million during the period January 1, 2010 to December 31, 2010, and the total balance at December 31, 2010 was approximately \$20.6 million (of which approximately \$12.6 million represents IRS interest).
-Having settled the Tax Audit/Litigation matter described in Note 19 - Commitments and Contingencies, we further recorded a net reduction to our gross unrecognized tax benefits of approximately \$6.1 million and a reduction to tax interest of approximately \$10.4 million during the period January 1, 2011 to December 31, 2011, resulting in a total balance at December 31, 2010 of approximately \$4.1 million, consisting of \$1.9 million tax and \$2.2 million interest.
-Of the \$4.1 million gross unrecognized tax benefits and an increase to \$3.0 million to our gross unrecognized tax benefits and an increase to tax interest of approximately \$1.1 million, resulting in a total balance of \$0.2 million to our gross unrecognized tax benefits and an increase to tax interest of approximately \$1.1 million, resulting in a total balance of \$0.2 million to our gross unrecognized tax benefits and an increase to tax interest of approximately \$1.1 million, resulting in a total balance of \$0.3 million tax and \$3.2 million in interest.
-Of the \$5.3 million to our gross unrecognized tax benefits and an increase to tax interest of approximately \$1.1 million, resulting in a total balance of \$2.5 million consisting of \$2.1 million in interest.
+We recorded a reduction to our gross unrecognized tax benefits of approximately \$3.4 million and an increase to tax interest of approximately \$8.8 million during the period January 1, 2010 to December 31, 2010 and the total balance at December 31, 2010 was approximately \$20.6 million (of which approximately \$12.6 million represents IRS interest).
+Having settled the Tax Audit/Litigation matter described in Note 19-Commitments and

+Contingencies, we further recorded a net reduction to our gross unrecognized tax benefits of approximately \$6.1 million and a reduction to tax interest of approximately \$10.4 million during the period January 1, 2011 to December 31, 2011, resulting in a total balance at December 31, 2011 of approximately \$4.1 million, consisting of \$1.9 million tax and \$2.2 million interest.
+Of the \$4.1 million gross unrecognized tax benefit at December 31, 2011, approximately \$3.0 million would impact the effective tax rate if recognized.
+During the period January 1, 2012 to December 31, 2012 we recorded an increase of \$0.2 million to our gross unrecognized tax benefits and an increase to tax interest of approximately \$1.1 million, resulting in a total balance of \$5.3 million consisting of \$2.1 million in tax and \$3.2 million in interest.
 Of the \$5.3 million gross unrecognized tax benefit at December 31, 2012, approximately \$4.3 million would impact the effective rate if recognized.
+During the period January 1, 2013 to December 31, 2013 we recorded no material change to our gross unrecognized tax benefits and a decrease to tax interest of approximately \$1.4 million, resulting in a total balance of \$3.9 million consisting of \$2.1 million in tax and \$1.8 million in interest.
+Of the \$3.9 million gross unrecognized tax benefit at December 31, 2013, approximately \$2.9 million would impact the effective rate if recognized.